Prototype-0-0-1/Project-M.Y.S.T.E.R.I.O./README.md

     #1  -> Verification of the legitimacy of the website ( Prevent phishing attacks )
     #2  -> Staying Anonymous
-            ---> Preventing / Breaking the methods of survillence
+            ---> Preventing / Breaking the methods of surveillence
     #3  -> Not being vulnerable

-Steps to create an Anti-Survillence Program
+Steps to create an Anti-Surveillence Program

     #_1  Anti-Phishing